jess-sys/22Docs/docs/csfml.rst

 	**Parameters**

-		:param window: :c:type:`sfRenderWindow *` : The window to draw to.
+		:window: :c:type:`sfRenderWindow *` : The window to draw to.

-		:param sprite: :c:type:`sfText *` : The text object to display on screen.
+		:sprite: :c:type:`sfText *` : The text object to display on screen.
 Note that this is not a char *, but an sfText object, which must be created first.

-		:param states: :c:type:sfRenderStates * : This can be used to use advanced render options, such as shaders, transfomations etc...
+		:states: :c:type:`sfRenderStates *` : This can be used to use advanced render options, such as shaders, transfomations etc...

 .. c:function:: void sfRenderWindow_drawShape(sfRenderWindow *window, sfShape *shape, sfRenderStates *states)

 	**Parameters**

-		:param window: :c:type:`sfRenderWindow *` : The window to draw to.
+		:window: :c:type:`sfRenderWindow *` : The window to draw to.

-		:param sprite: :c:type:`sfShape *` : The shape object to display on screen.
+		:sprite: :c:type:`sfShape *` : The shape object to display on screen.

-		:param states: :c:type:`sfRenderStates *` : This can be used to use advanced render options, such as shaders, transfomations etc...
+		:states: :c:type:`sfRenderStates *` : This can be used to use advanced render options, such as shaders, transfomations etc...